Ian Engelmann

 Ian Franklin Manson Engelmann (27 April 1933 – 4 March 1981) was a noted BBC television producer of such programmes as Great Orchestras of the World and The Last Night of the Proms.

 A nephew of Franklin Engelmann, Engelmann as a child became a chorister at the Choir of Chichester Cathedral in Chichester, Sussex.
 He later attended St Paul's School, London.

 As an adult, Engelmann joined the BBC as a studio manager in Radio Light Entertainment.
-He later transferred to the BBC Television, where he specialised in light music, including Top of the Pops.
+He later transferred to BBC Television, where he specialised in light music, including Top of the Pops.
 In 1966, Engelmann joined the Music and Arts Department.

 Early career

 While at Music and Arts, Engelmann developed his talents for both studio and film production, soon becoming one of the leading practitioners in his field.
 He had a talent for matching the appropriate image to his music, and a gift for finding common ground between the world of the professional musician and the general public.

 Engelmann's programmes for the BBC Omnibus series included filmed portraits of Shostakovich, Pavarotti, and Plácido Domingo.
 He also created programmes featuring The Wandsworth School Boys' Choir, the Trinidad Steel Band and a programme on Prime Minister Edward Heath titled The Other Edward Heath.